bakkigit/MailMergeWeb/README.md

-# MailMergeWeb
+💌 MailMerge
+MailMerge makes sending personalized emails to many recipients fast, easy, and efficient! 🚀

+🔍 What Is MailMerge?
-This web app lets you send personalized emails to multiple recipients with ease.
-Just upload a list of names and email addresses, and it automatically customizes each message with the recipient’s name.
-Perfect for bulk emails, newsletters, and campaigns—no more manual editing, just efficient, personal outreach.
+MailMerge is a smart web app that lets you upload a list of names and email addresses, then automatically sends customized emails to each recipient.
+No more manual editing—just click and send! ✉️

+💡 Key Features
+📥 Upload contact lists (CSV or formatted text)

+🧠 Auto-inserts names into each message

+📤 Send bulk emails with a personal touch

+⏳ Save time, reduce errors

+🛠️ Easy-to-use and intuitive interface

+🎯 Perfect For
+📢 Email marketing campaigns

+🎟️ Event invitations

+🧑‍💼 Client or customer outreach

+🎊 Announcements to friends or teams